Team

 Alistair Webster - CRS Communications Manager

 Alistair Webster manages communications for the Center for Reducing Suffering.
 He has previously worked as a freelancer and marketing consultant, helping non-profits and charities increase their impact using digital marketing.
 Previous clients include international brands and organisations such as the University of Oxford.
+He is also a co-founder of Freelancing for Good.

 Simon Knutsson works part-time on specific texts for the CRS website, and provides feedback to CRS staff on their texts.